wittyalias/RepData_PeerAssessment1/PA1_template.md

 ```

 ## What is the average daily activity pattern?
 The understand the average daily activity pattern first the activities data is aggregated by interval, calculating the average of number of steps in that interval across days, into a new data frame _inter_.
-The plot of the steps on interval, shows a distinct period of higher step activity from around 8 am to around 9 am, peaking at over 200 average steps.
+The plot of the steps on interval shows a distinct period of higher step activity from around 8 am to around 9 am, peaking at over 200 average steps.
 After that, the number of steps is decidedly lower and the graph shows the average vacillating around 50 steps per interval until around 7 pm.

 ```r